 Little wooden head

-Pinocchio has a the opening storybook beginning.
+Pinocchio has an opening storybook beginning.
 Jiminy is the story teller.
 Beginning of the film is fun when the camera watches world through the eyes of jumping cricket.
 One of my favorite things in the film is Gepetto's workshop.
 Every time when I watch Pinocchio I can't stop admiring the amount of details and funny looking clocks.
 Quality of animation is very much advanced compared to Snow White.
 Another beautiful scene is the underwater scene.
 I find underwater scenes and battles with Strombo actually much more light hearten than the anxiety driven scenes in the Pleasure Island or with Stromboli.
 Probably because family is back together no matter what happens.

 One of the things I do like in Pinocchio are the songs.
 Hi Diddle Dee Dee is very deceitful song.
 I think it's hilarious but of course it gives one very unrealistic image of actor's life.